Golden Temple Amritsar: History and Travel Guide

 Consequently, the Golden Temple reflects universal devotion and openness.

-Architecture of Golden Temple Amritsar
+Architecture of the Golden Temple, Amritsar

 Fusion of Mughal and Indian Styles